-Despite being rather high in sodium, jerky provides a surprisingly wide range of health benefits and is one of the best options to choose from a vending machine.
+Despite being rather high in sodium, jerky is one of the better options to choose from a vending machine.
 Beef jerky is packed with protein, with about 9 grams in just one ounce of meat.
 Beef jerky is also loaded with zinc.
 And research, including a study published in 2018 in the journal Nutrients, shows that zinc helps your body heal wounds.
 As for the sodium (there are around 440 milligrams in each piece), Dr. La Puma says, “those who are watching their sodium probably need to have only one piece, but those who are not can have more than one.”
+Note that jerky is a processed meat, so it’s not ideal for daily snacking.
 Jerky is just one of many nutritious foods that gets a bad rap.

 Food to choose: Dark chocolate

 Most nutritionists allow themselves a sensible amount of dark chocolate.
-The higher percentage of cocoa certainly makes it more bitter than milk chocolate, but the lack of sugar leaves room for some significant boosts to your health.
+The higher percentage of cocoa certainly makes it more bitter than milk chocolate, but having less sugar than milk chocolate leaves room for some significant boosts to your health.
 Cocoa is rich in plant chemicals called flavanols that may help prevent heart disease and type 2 diabetes.
 To maximize these benefits, choose 70 percent dark chocolate or higher to obtain the most flavanols and stick to a couple of squares as a serving (not the entire bar).